synaps-io/synaps-go/README.md

 Before you start using this SDK, ensure that you have the following:

-- **Go Programming Language**: requires Go 1.19 or higher.
+- **Go Programming Language**: version 1.19 or higher.

-- **Synaps API Key**: To use the SDK, you need to have your Synaps API key.
-You can find it on the [manager](https://manager-kyc.synaps.io) in the developer section of your app.
+- **Synaps API Key**: Your Synaps API key.
+You can find it on the [manager](https://manager-kyc.synaps.io) within the developer section of your app.

 ## Usage